-- Child has not urinated in 6 hours (babies usually have 6-8 wet diapers in 24 hours)
+- Child has not had a wet diaper in six hours (babies usually have six to eight wet diapers in 24 hours)

 - Child is less active than normal or is unusually sleepy

-- Child's urine is dark yellow and may smell strong like ammonia
+- Child's pee is dark yellow and may have a bad smell (like ammonia)

 - Child's mouth is dry and sticky